 Odor and Taste Stimuli

 Lime and lavender natural oils, supplied by LorAnn Oils, were added separately to propylene glycol to order to prepare the odors used for retronasal testing.
-A 500 µL oil to 1000 µL propylene glycol solution was made for the lime odor.
-Due to the pungency of the lavender odor, the lavender solution was reduced to a 400 µL /1100 µL concentration of oil to propylene glycol.
+The lime solution was made at 33.3% (v/v) concentration.
+Due to the pungency of the lavender odor, the lavender solution was reduced to a 26.6% (v/v) concentration.
 In order to evaluate similar pleasantness and intensity between the two odors, a pilot test was conducted involving 6 student participants from the University of Tennessee.
 Each participant was required to rate each of the odors separately on a sliding scale of 1-10 based the odor’s pleasantness and intensity (1 being least intense or least pleasant).
 The results between the odors in both categories showed the differences between the two odors were insignificant.
 This provided reassurance that the two odors were similar in intensity and pleasantness in their current concentrations.